-- Willa's new poetry collection Rending the Garment (Please click here for more details and readings.) to be released this May through Box Turtle Press, NYC, will be the #8 title in the Mudfish Individual Poet Series.
+- Willa's latest poetry collection Rending the Garment (Please click here for more details and readings.) was released in 2014, and is the #8 title in the Mudfish Individual Poet Series, Box Turtle Press, NYC.

-- Willa will be Glyph's Featured Writer for the month of June.
+- Willa was Glyph's Featured Writer for the month of June.
 Beginning on First Thursday, Glyph's shadowbox cafe tables will feature Willa's ephemera, memorabilia and poems relating to Rending the Garment.
 Click here for more information.